yannicklevederpvtl/spring-cloud-config-credhub/README.md

 ```

 Once the application is up and running, access this link: https://config-demo-service.YOURCFDOMAIN/properties
-You should get the two properties from the git `config-repo` repository
+You should get the two properties from the git `config-repo` repository:

 ```
 {